hungthai1401/resume/example/README.md

   - **Version Control**: Gitlab
 - **Team size**: Worked in a cross-functional team of 18 members, including software engineers, business analysts, and QA testers, ...
 - **Responsibilities**:
-  - **Software Development**:
+  - **Team Leader**
     - Collaborated with Business Analysts (BAs) to gather and analyze business requirements, ensuring alignment with technical solutions.
     - Translated business needs into technical specifications and actionable tasks for the development team.
+    - Delegated tasks effectively based on team members' strengths and skill sets, while ensuring balanced workloads and timely delivery.
+    - Conducted regular code reviews to maintain coding standards, improve code quality, and provide constructive feedback to team members.
+    - Assisted team members in resolving technical challenges and provided guidance on complex tasks.
+  - **Software Development**:
-    - Design and implement recommendation features for products and merchants.
+    - Designed and implement recommendation features for products and merchants.
-    - Design and implement promotion services.
+    - Designed and implement promotion services.
-    - Design and implement flash sale services.
+    - Designed and implement flash sale services.
-    - Integrate with GGG's ecosystem and third-party services.
+    - Integrated with GGG's ecosystem and third-party services.
     - Write clean, maintainable code and create unit tests for new features.
     - Optimized system performance and scalability.
   - **DevOps Contributions**: